-80 percent of New Year’s resolutions fail by the second week of February.
+The truth is, 80 percent of New Year’s resolutions fail by the second week of February.
 While that number may seem daunting, it’s simply a sign that we’re not going about it in the right way.
-It’s also no surprise that a large majority of these resolutions fall within the healthy eating category—43% of Americans say they plan to lose weight and make healthier food decisions.

-So if you fall into this percentage of people looking to eat better and live a healthier lifestyle, here’s some advice on how to make 2018 your success story:
+So if you fall into this percentage of people looking to eat better and live a healthier lifestyle—and you’re already feeling daunted in the second week of this new decade—here’s some practical advice on how to make 2020 your success story:

 “I think we have to sit back and say what is realistic in your lifestyle?” says Dr. Joan Salge Blake, author of Nutrition & You and a Clinical Associate Professor at Boston University.

 If you’re not already an avid gym-goer, setting a goal to go to the gym five times a week is likely not going to stick, says Salge Blake.
 Instead, you should tell yourself, “I’m going to make subtle changes that are obtainable and doable in my lifestyle,” she adds.